(714) 240-2800

 Aging Wood Structures

-Many homes in Orange were built in the 1950s–1980s.
-Older wood framing, fascia, and eaves are more susceptible to drywood termite infestation, especially if paint or sealant has deteriorated.
+Orange homes average 50–100+ years old, with common construction including Old Towne historic district (1890s–1920s), 1950s–1970s suburban tracts, newer infill.
+Older wood framing, fascia, and eaves are more susceptible to drywood termite infestation, especially where paint or sealant has deteriorated.

 Dense Housing